NorthShore’s online source for timely health and wellness news, inspiring patient stories and tips to lead a healthy life.

 As a parent, when your child is ill, there is a vise that grips your heart.
 It doesn’t matter who you are or what you do, the constriction of fear is present every second of every day.
 The constant unanswered questions like, “What are we missing?” and “What hasn’t been found yet?” are isolating.

-After four months of what seemed like constant questions, it felt like a gift to sit in Dr. Friedman’s office and have him research Hannah’s history, assess, accurately diagnose and then, not only provide treatment, but actually show us what was happening.
-Dr. Friedman scoped Hannah with a type of scope that had not been used on her before.
-He videotaped what was happening in the musculature of Hannah’s vocal cords; he taught us about our daughter’s health problem.
+After four months of what seemed like constant questions, it felt like a gift to sit in the offices of NorthShore's Voice Center and have them research Hannah’s history, assess, accurately diagnose and then, not only provide treatment but actually show us what was happening.
+The Center videotaped what was happening in the musculature of Hannah’s vocal cords, and they taught us about our daughter’s health problem.

 This experience has been a tremendous gift to our family, a gift that quite literally saved us.
 We had the understanding of friends, business associates and Hannah’s educational community and her KICKS Synchronized Skating family but it was still extremely hard.